 We also work closely with the Limb Preservation Foundation to provide medical, emotional and financial support for you and your family.

 Additionally, the Institute for Limb Preservation at our OrthoONE at Presbyterian/St. Luke's Medical Center location positions us as a unique resource for the area.
-When you come to us for your care, you work with a multidisciplinary collection of specialists, including orthopedic, vascular and plastic surgeons, medical and radiation oncologists, musculoskeletal pathologists and both physical and occupational therapists.
+When you come to us for your care, you work with a multidisciplinary collection of specialists, including orthopedic, vascular and plastic surgeons, medical and radiation oncologists, musculoskeletal pathologists and physical and occupational therapists.

 Advanced limb preservation care